My brick oven & fireplace cook food and heat water

 Thank you for helping me build my old fashioned brick oven.
 The CD you sent was very detailed.
 It clearly showed me not only how to properly build an oven.
 More importantly, it illustrated all the principles involved.

-I used your cd’s and an American Masonry Book to build my own version of a brick oven atop my fireplace.
+I used your CD’s and an American Masonry Book to build my own version of a brick oven atop my fireplace.
 Both feature inlaid pipes though which i pump water to heat it for bathing, washing, cooking, etc. We have been enjoying both for about three years now.
-Thank you for your very helpful cd.
+Thank you for your very helpful CD.
 Now I am helping another friend build his masterly tail oven.

 On the pictures is my wife, Violaine.